 If you haven’t registered a domain name yet, see this tutorial:

-If you already have a Domain Name, then select the I Already Own This Domain Name option and enter your domain name into the domain field.
+If you already have a Domain Name, then choose the I Already Own This Domain Name tab and enter your domain name into the ’Enter Your Domain’ field.

 2 – Choose A Hosting Plan

 Confirm your hosting package and billing cycle.
 You can start with as little as 1, 3, or 6 months of hosting, or pre-pay 12, 24, even 36 months in advance to get the best possible pricing.
 You will also need to enter a username and security pin for your account.

 (Step 2 – Choose a hosting plan)